Gospel

 Points of interest and Catholic lore

-• Jesus’ triple repetition of his question to Peter, ‘Do you love me?’, echoes the three denials of Jesus by Peter on the morning of his execution.
+- Jesus’ triple repetition of his question to Peter, ‘Do you love me?’, echoes Peter's three denials of Jesus on the morning of his execution.

-• The Greek word for fish, icthus, is an acronym of the Greek words for ‘Jesus Christ, Son of God, Saviour’.
-The fish was an early symbol used by Christians to denote Christ.
+- The Greek word for 'fish', icthus, is an acronym of the Greek words for ‘Jesus Christ, Son of God, Saviour’.
+The fish was an early symbol that Christians used to denote Christ.

-• The appearance of Jesus to the disciples in last week’s gospel occurred in the upper room in Jerusalem where they had celebrated the Passover feast.
-Here, the disciples have returned to Galilee in the north.
+- Jesus' appearance to the disciples in last week’s gospel occurred in the upper room in Jerusalem, where they had celebrated the Passover feast.
+In the current text, the disciples have returned to Galilee in the north of Israel.

-• Early tradition holds that Peter met his death by being crucified upside down in Rome.
+- Early tradition posits that Peter died by being crucified upside down in Rome.

 Exploring the Word

-The great haul of fish of so many varieties indicates that the Good News of the Gospel will take root in many nations and bring many converts, but only with the help of the Lord.
-Alone, they had been unsuccessful!
+The great haul of various fish symbolises that the Good News of the Gospel will take root in many nations and draw many converts—but only with the Lord's help.
+Alone, the disciples were unsuccessful!

-• What are you able to achieve now that you have the Lord with you?
+- What can you achieve now that you have the Lord with you?

-• The open-air meal indicates that Jesus still nourishes his disciples and evokes the many meals that Jesus shared with his followers.
+- The open-air meal symbolises how Jesus still nourishes his disciples, and it evokes the many meals that Jesus shared with his followers.
 In what ways does the Eucharist continue to nourish those who follow the risen Lord?

 Jesus’ dialogue with Peter establishes that love is the basis from which a genuine Christian ministry of service springs.
-Along with other gospel texts, this passage reinforces the role given to Peter as the future leader of the flock, the one entrusted with the task of caring for the sheep after the Shepherd has gone.
+Along with other gospel texts, this passage reinforces the role given to Peter as the future leader of the flock; he is the one entrusted with the task of caring for the sheep after the Good Shepherd has gone.

-• ‘Do you love me?’
-How might you answer Jesus’ question?
+- ‘Do you love me?’
+How would you answer Jesus’ question?

 Making connections